Cavaliers vs. Pacers Prediction & Picks - November 3

 Cavaliers Performance Insights

-- The Cavaliers have struggled to generate points this season, ranking third-worst in the league with 103.6 points per game.
-They've fared better at the other end, ranking 13th by giving up 108.8 points per contest.
+- While the Cavaliers rank in the bottom five in the NBA in points per game with 103.6 (third-worst), they rank 12th in the league with 108.8 points allowed per contest.

-- Cleveland ranks fifth-worst in the NBA with 48.6 rebounds allowed per contest.
-Meanwhile, it is pulling down 45.8 boards per game (13th-ranked in league).
+- Cleveland ranks 11th in the NBA with 45.8 rebounds per game, but it is allowing 48.6 rebounds per game, which ranks fifth-worst in the league.

-- The Cavaliers rank 23rd in the NBA with 23.0 dimes per game.
+- The Cavaliers rank 24th in the NBA with 23 assists per contest.

-- Cleveland ranks fourth-best in the NBA by committing just 12.4 turnovers per game.
-In terms of forced turnovers, it ranks 19th in the league (13.8 per contest).
+- Cleveland is forcing 13.8 turnovers per game this year (19th-ranked in NBA), but it has committed just 12.4 turnovers per game (fourth-best).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.